VTBIO/VTB/README.md

 Some of the groundbreaking features of VTBIO include:

 1. Free Rate Limited Transactions
-1. Low Latency Block confirmation (0.5 seconds)
+1. Low Latency Block confirmation
 1. Use native C language
 ...